-Leslie Yeh is a multidisciplinary creative and strategist specializing in brand and experience marketing.
+Leslie Yeh is a multidisciplinary creative and cultural strategist specializing in brand and experience marketing.

 My ideal playground is in the intersection of creative and strategy.
-This means I value the research and analysis in developing strategy as much as I enjoy coming up with creative ideas to bring it to life.
-It means I am just as comfortable navigating a spreadsheet as I am navigating Photoshop.
-It means I’m fluent in designer-speak and business-speak, and am great and selling strategy and ideas both ways.
+This means I value the research and analysis in developing strategy as much as I enjoy conceptualizing creative.
+It means I know the language to sell through team priorities and can translate it into action with campaign execution and creative production.

 The journalist in me always thinks story-first.
-Whether translating data into actionable insights or transforming brand values into branded content, I am able to think big and small to package a message into a compelling story that breaks through the clutter.
+Whether translating data into insights or transforming brand values into content, I know how to package a message into a compelling story that breaks through the clutter.
 I always seek and uplift stories with cultural resonance that outlast a campaign by provoking thought, inspiring action and giving a reason why.

 I believe detours come with valuable lessons.
-I also believe that innovation can be weakened by a dedication to the established path.
-I subscribe to the "what if" philosophy, and love to re-contextualize learnings of one industry to solve the problems of a seemingly unrelated project.
+I also believe that innovation can be compromised by a dedication to the established path.
+I subscribe to the "what if" philosophy, and have a strong bias for action.
 Over the years, I've forged an unconventional path from client to agency to publisher side, gathering unique perspectives and skills along the way.

 I believe in form and function, content and distribution.